Styrax, Japanese snowbell: planting, growing, care

 Styrax has no pests or diseases.

-- Remove leaves from base of stems
+- Remove leaves from the lower part of stems

 - Plant them in pots with potting compost mixed with sand

-- Keep them moist by watering regularly
+- Keep moist by watering regularly

 - Overwinter them frost-free